How Does the Furnace Switch On and Off?

-Believe it or not, furnace switches often get flipped by accident.
+Believe it or not, furnace switches often get flipped on and off by accident.
 Anyone from a technician working on your furnace, to a child playing near the switch, could accidentally flip it without realizing or knowing what it is.

 How to check for a flipped furnace switch